brython-dev/brython/README.md

 ===================
-There is a [gallery of examples](http://brython.info/gallery/gallery_en.html "gallery of examples") where you can see simple and advanced examples using vanilla Brython or interacting with other javascript libraries.
+There is a [gallery of examples](http://brython.info/gallery/gallery_en.html "gallery of examples") where you can see simple and advanced examples using vanilla Brython or interacting with Javascript libraries.

 Documentation
 =============
+You can start by reading the official [Brython tutorial](https://brython.info/static_tutorial/en/index.html).

-Documentation is available on the [official site](http://www.brython.info "Brython Homepage").
+Full documentation is available on the [official site](http://www.brython.info "Brython Homepage").
 You can read the docs in [English](http://brython.info/static_doc/en/intro.html), [French](http://brython.info/static_doc/fr/intro.html) and [Spanish](http://brython.info/static_doc/es/intro.html).